DarkoJs/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - An identifier of the subject who carried out the experiment.

-** Data Structure**
+**Data Structure**

-The data structure consists of two factor variables, and 68 numeric variables.
+The data structure consists of two factor variables, and 68 numeric variables:

 - subject                       : Factor w/ 30 levels
 - activity                      : Factor w/ 6 levels
 - timeBodyAcc-mean()-X          : num